cncf/memorials/cody-crudgington.md

 I knew Cody from some Red Hat channel partners, we also both went on to work at Sysdig together.
 I was close with Cody.
 We shared a lot of the same passions for cooking and family.
 Our bond was really formed over sharing our wins and loses.
 I will miss you Cody, everyday.
 I look forward to hugging you again brother.

+## Alex Barnes

+Cody was one of those people that made the open source world feel like a real community.
+I was talking with Marky and told him "I don't even know how I met Cody, he was just always around".
+He was always there, always making everyone feel welcome.
+He was easy to be around, and easy to feel at ease with.
+The kind of person that is the glue that holds the community together.

+My best memories of Cody are of a lot of great times at conferences, and hanging out on zoom way too late into the night after Kubernetes Atlanta meetups.

+He'll be missed.